 Opiates are powerful drugs that impact the user’s physical and psychological state.
 Additionally, these drugs are highly addictive and can cause severe withdrawal symptoms.
 Even though opiates are painkillers that induce drowsiness, they do not necessarily induce restful sleep.
 In fact, opiate abuse can lead to insomnia and disturbed sleep.

-Your physical, mental and emotional health depends on getting not only the right amount of sleep but also the right quality of sleep.
+Your physical, mental, and emotional health depends on not only getting the right amount of sleep but also the right quality of sleep.